 01 of 04

 Set the temperature on your iron for the fabric you are using.
-Use the correct temperature because too hot an iron can melt some fibers and ruin your fabric and if the iron is not hot enough, it can't do the intended task properly.
-How to Select the Correct Iron Temperature
+Use the correct temperature because if the iron is too hot it can melt some fibers and ruin your fabric and if the iron is not hot enough, it can't do the intended task properly.

 Pressing tools can help get the job done!
 Using a press cloth can prevent the iron from causing a sheen on the fabric if you are ironing delicate fabric or repeatedly ironing the same location.
 Simply place the press cloth between the iron and fabric to protect the fabric from the irons direct heat.
 An ironing board or ironing pad is essential to protect the surface under the iron and supply a padded location to press the fabric.
 Create your own replacement ironing board cover when your original cover is worn, dirty or town.